sahilpathan6058/Vestige-Marketing-System/README.md

+🛍️ Vestige Marketing System

-Project Overview :
+📌 Project Overview :

 The Vestige Marketing System is a JSP–Servlet based e-commerce web application.
-It allows users to browse products, add them to the cart, and purchase securely .
+It allows users to browse products, add them to the cart, and purchase securely.
 The system also includes an Admin Panel to manage products, users, and orders.

-Features :
+🚀 Features
 🔹 User Module

 User Registration & Login

-Browse Products (Health Product,SkinCare Product,Agri Product categories)
+Browse Products (Health Product, SkinCare Product, Agri Product categories)

 Add to Cart & Buy Now functionality